How Could a No Deal Brexit Affect The British Insurance Industry?

 Lloyds of London CEO Inga Beale has stated that the company is ‘accelerating’ plans to move its insurance contracts to their new HQ in Brussels.
 This will help them protect the impact of Brexit.
 She also insists they the move to create this new subsidiary was forced due to the risk to 15% of its contracts being with European clients.
 London will still be the heart of Lloyds, but this is a solution for post-Brexit Lloyds and the ability to continue contracts within EU countries.

 Are European Policy Contracts Safeguarded?

 The Financial Times has reported that a no-deal Brexit may leave millions unable to make insurance claims on their policies.
 Due to the uncertainty of Brexit, insurers planned on obtaining new regulatory permissions for existing units or transferring new contracts to a new entity.
 The latter requires court approval.
-UK courts are unable to realistically finish officially singing over insurers books by the Brexit deadline of March 29th, 2019 the date that the UK is scheduled to leave the EU.
+UK courts are unable to realistically finish officially signing over insurers’ books by the Brexit deadline of October 31st, 2019: the date that the UK is scheduled to leave the EU.
 The UK has taken steps to ensure that UK customers of EU insurers will hold valid contracts no matter the outcome of Brexit.
-The EU as a whole is yet to take the reciprocal steps, meaning 9million policy holders in the EAA continue to be at risk.
+The EU as a whole is yet to take the reciprocal steps, meaning nine million policy holders in the EAA continue to be at risk.

 Healthcare International’s policies are designed with the needs of international travellers in mind so you can be sure that, whatever happens with Brexit, your life, travel, medical or student insurance will still be valid.